DanB-Web/FSJSTechDegreeProject6/README.md

 # FSJSTechDegreeProject6
- Full Stack Portfolio Site with Node and Express
+ *Full Stack Portfolio Site with Node.js and Express*

 ## 1. Initialise the app and add depenencies